Kinetix Widgets Reference

 import KinetixWidgetsGrid from '@/components/kinetix/KinetixWidgetsGrid.vue';

-import type { KinetixWidgetsGridData } from '@/types';
+import type { KinetixWidgetsGridData } from '@/types/kinetix';

 defineProps<{